Party Wall Agreement Milton Keynes

 It’s a legal document that outlines the responsibilities and rights of both parties involved in the construction process.

-Understanding the Party Wall Notice
+Understand the Party Wall Agreement Milton Keynes?

 A Party Wall notice is a written document that you, as the building owner, must serve to any adjoining owners that will be affected by your building work in Milton Keynes.
 The notice must include the following information: